How to Get an Apartment in New York Right Out of College

 Where in NYC Should You Live?

-Manhattan can be an attractive and alluring siren call, especially if you want to experience all the city has to offer including its vibrant nightlife, shopping, and culture.
+Manhattan can be an attractive and alluring siren call, especially if you want to experience all the city offers, including its vibrant nightlife, shopping, and culture.

 For more affordability, look to north Manhattan around Washington Heights and Inwood.

-Remember you can still have a full and rich experience living outside of Manhattan, notably if you are residing in relatively close proximity to the main island.
+Remember, you can still have a full and rich experience living outside of Manhattan, notably if you reside near the main island.

-That’s not to say neighborhoods like Williamsburg, DUMBO, and Long Island City are precisely affordable for most, but within the five boroughs, there are really great options for budget-friendly living.
+That’s not to say neighborhoods like Williamsburg, DUMBO, and Long Island City are precisely affordable for most.
+Still, within the five boroughs, there are great options for budget-friendly living.

-You can even on occasion find a door-busting deal in the Manhattan, sometimes in a prime spot!
+You can even find a door-busting deal in the sometimes prime spot!

 Average Monthly Rental Prices in New York City